Childrens Alliance Center

 Services provided at the CAC include: forensic interviews, forensic medical exams and case management for the families to help them cope with the impact of the abuse.
 Since opening its doors in July 2004, the CAC of Berks County has provided services for hundreds of children.

-Our partner agencies include: Berks County Children and Youth Services; Berks County District Attorney’s Office; Berks County Detectives; Reading Police Department; St. Joseph’s Medical Center; Reading Hospital and Medical Center; Berks Women in Crisis; Berks Counseling Associates; Berks County Mental Health/Developmental Disabilities Program, and other local law enforcement
+Our partner agencies include: Berks Counseling Associates; Berks County Children and Youth Services; Berks County Detectives; Berks County District Attorney’s Office; Berks County Mental Health/Developmental Disabilities Program; Berks Women in Crisis; Reading Health System; Reading Police Department; Reading School District; St. Joseph’s Health Network, and other local law enforcement.

 Sexual abuse is a sexual offense against a child, such as rape, sodomy, engaging a child in a sexual activity, or engaging a child in or promoting a child's sexual performance.